Skip to Content

 Purge and Rinse

 The blood left in the heart can add an iron-like taste to the meat if it isn’t purged.
-To do this, you simply put the valves under cool, running water, gently squeeze, and wait until the water runs clear.
-By the time I got to this after our butchering session, the blood had coagulated a little bit.
-That’s okay.
-Kinda gross when it comes out, but it won’t hurt anything.
+To purge, simply put the valves under cold water, gently squeeze, and wait until the water runs clear.
+This will take about 5-10 minutes.

 Slice